-As many have begun teleworking, UM's Staff Senate wanted to offer an additional resource.
+As many UM employees have been teleworking, UM's Staff Senate wanted to offer an additional resource.

 Join us for Zoom Happy Hour!
 30-minute Zoom sessions will provide an opportunity to explore Zoom's functionality, practice using this tool with others, and connect with colleagues.
 We hope you'll join us every Thursday from 3:00 pm to 4:00 pm.

 If you have any questions about Zoom Happy Hour, please contact Charity Atteberry.

 The American Association of State Colleges and Universities (AASCU), The American Council on Education (ACE), The Association of Public and Land-Grant Universities (APLU), The Council of Independent Colleges (CIC), The National Association of System Heads (NASH), The Association of College and University Educators (ACUE) invite leaders, faculty and staff across higher education for focused and practical discussions on Effective Online Instruction.

 Higher education has made astonishing national transitions to online learning.
 Traditional classrooms may be closed, but class is still in session, as faculty have gone above and beyond to ensure that their students keep learning.